FullByte/FullByte.github.io/docs/index.md

 # Welcome

-Hi Internet stranger,

-this website is dedicated to the notes and lists I made, code i have written, copied or modified, things i created, modified or repaired and basically anything I find of interest.
+This website is dedicated to the notes and lists I made, code i have written, copied or modified, things i created, modified or repaired and basically anything I find of interest.

 I hope you enjoy the content and found your visit worthwhile :)